StayGoldCrypto/TREAL/README.md

 This repository hosts two interconnected projects leveraging the Vara Network and Gear Protocol: a Minimal Wallet DApp and a Property Management DApp for investors.
 These projects aim to provide users with secure and efficient tools for managing cryptocurrency and property investments using the TREAL token.

 ## Estimated Launch Business Ops  at Q1 2025
-During this MVP description will start a parallel project of social media advertising project to target investment markets for Argentina and Mexico.
+During this MVP description a parallel social media advertising project to target investment markets for Argentina and Mexico.

 ## Project 1: Minimal Wallet DApp (Q3 2024)
-The Minimal Wallet DApp is designed to provide users with a simple and secure way to manage their TREAL tokens on the Vara Network.
+The Minimal Wallet DApp is designed to give users a simple and secure way to manage their TREAL tokens on the Vara Network.
 Key features include:
 - **Account Management**: Create, import, and manage wallets.
 - **Token Transactions**: Send and receive TREAL tokens.
 - **Integration**: Seamless connection with the Vara Network and Gear Protocol.